 With origins dating to 1757, The Fairfield Inn is one of America’s oldest, continuously operated Inns.
 The Inn offers all the refinement and charm one would expect from a small luxury hotel.
 Individually decorated bedrooms, spacious private bathrooms, and elegant, tastefully furnished suites and parlors invite you to relax.
-Proud to be Celebrating and Serving Fine Food & Wines to travelers and guests for over 259 years.
+Proud to be celebrating and serving fine food and spirits to travelers and guests for over 260 years.

 When the Battle of Gettysburg was over, the Confederate Army retreated West through Fairfield, General Robert E. Lee and his officers rode right past the Inn.
 After touring the Battlefield, we invite you to retreat to our style of history and hospitality.
 Unwind in one of our luxurious suites or guest rooms.
 Sip hot spiced cider by one of our eight fireplaces or have a drink in Squire Miller’s Tavern.
 Enjoy seasonal specialties on our front porch or dine in the original Mansion House.
 From our famous Chicken & Biscuits to our Chef’s signature dishes featuring the finest hand cut steaks and fresh seafood, taste why over four centuries of fine service and culinary expertise make dining at The Fairfield Inn a deliciously unique experience.

 Meet the Innkeeper